xpenatan/gdx-teavm/README.md

 ## How it works:
 The backend-web was created with the idea of code reuse in mind so multiple javascript backends can use it, it only contains java code. backend-teavm contains teaVM code to generate libgdx games to javascript.

 Like GDX GWT backend, it uses the same solution to emulate classes.
 If the class contains JNI calls or a code that javascript can't handle, it needs to be emulated and have to be loaded first when compiling to javascript.
-Some backend code is ported from Gdx-gwt-backend
+Some backend code was ported from gdx-gwt-backend.

 Box2d, Bullet and freetype extension use emscripten to convert C++ to Javascript/WebAssembly.
 Box2d and Bullet use a custom parser ([jParser](https://github.com/xpenatan/jParser)) to generate java class to bind javascript code.